Morris S. Novik: Biography

-In 1938, Mayor Fiorello La Guardia recruited Novik to head up WNYC, the municipal broadcasting station in New York City.
+In 1938 Mayor Fiorello La Guardia recruited Novik to head up WNYC, the municipal broadcasting station in New York City.
 There, he is said to have coined the term ‘public broadcasting.’
 He not only continued using radio for public education and discussion, but was also responsible for broadcasting more live music than any other radio station in the country, including, among many other ground-breaking programs, The American Music Festival.
 During the war, Novik also assisted La Guardia in the creation of weekly underground broadcasts to the people in Italy.
-Novik served as director of WNYC until the end of La Guardia’s final term, on December 31, 1945.
+Novik served as director of WNYC until the end of La Guardia's final term, on December 31, 1945.

-During the 1940s Novik helped found the National Association of Educational Broadcasters (NAEB), and served as its first executive secretary from 1941-1948.
+During the 1940s Novik helped found the National Association of Educational Broadcasters (NAEB), and served as its first executive secretary from 1941 to 1948.
 In the 1950s, he received the National Award and Citation of Merit from the NAEB.

-In 1950, Novik bought WLIB, located in the center of Harlem in New York, and developed programming geared especially to the black population in the city.
+In 1950 Novik bought WLIB, located in the center of Harlem in New York, and developed programming geared especially to the black population in the city.
 He kept the station until 1955, when he sold it to his brother, Harry Novik, who maintained that mission until 1971, when he sold the station, and it became the first Black-owned station in New York City.

-After World War II, President Truman appointed Novik to an advisory commission assisting European countries in their efforts to establish new communications media.
-In 1962, he was appointed by President Kennedy to the U.S. Advisory Committee on Information, and was re-appointed later by President Johnson.
+After World War II, President Harry S. Truman appointed Novik to an advisory commission assisting European countries in their efforts to establish new communications media.
+In 1962, he was appointed by President John F. Kennedy to the U.S. Advisory Committee on Information, and was re-appointed later by President Lyndon B. Johnson.
 Novik also maintained his close ties to the Labor movement, serving as communications consultant to the American Federation of Labor and later to the AFL-CIO.
+He was also affiliated with the Liberal Party of New York.

-In 1956, together with his wife, he survived the sinking of the Italian Liner Andrea Doria.
+In 1956 together with his wife, he survived the sinking of the Italian Liner Andrea Doria.
 One of the last passengers to leave the sinking ship, he assisted the crew in the evacuation efforts, and was later honored by the Italian government.

 In the 1960s and for the rest of his career, Novik advocated for more public service broadcasting by radio stations.
 Testifying frequently before Congress, and in many speeches and articles, he urged lawmakers and the FCC to adhere to the standards set by the Communications Act of 1934, setting forth the public service function of radio, and lamented the brief coverage that most radio and TV stations were providing on the vital issues of the day.

-Morris S. Novik died in New York City in 1996.
+Novik died in New York City on November 10, 1996.